linshideng/SMNet/README.md

 - pillow   5.2.0

 ## Usage
-Tips: The h/w resolution of all input images should be shall be divided by 4.
+Tips: The h/w resolution of all input images shall be divided by 4.
 ### Testing
 To test the pre-trained model on your own images, run: